Prospective PhD Students

 Because the San José Gateway PhD program is research focused, students have the flexibility of engaging in their research at a predominantly self-defined pace.
 Course work is not required in the program – access to courses provided by the SJSU School of Information is available for those who wish to pursue a more defined path in any areas relevant to their research.

-Formal supervision is provided through a team of three supervisors based in North America and Australia; selective admission ensures new doctoral students are integrated into the full research community within the San José Gateway PhD program.
+Formal supervision is provided through a team of three supervisors.
+Selective admission ensures that new doctoral students are integrated into the full research community within the San José Gateway PhD program.

-“My supervisors, both from San José and from Queensland University of Technology (QUT), were absolutely fabulous.
+“My supervisors were absolutely fabulous.
 They pushed me to be more precise, more informed, and better able to defend my research and conclusions.
 They made me such a better scholar and communicator than I was at the beginning of the program,” wrote Dr. Diana Wakimoto, the first individual to complete the San José Gateway PhD program, in her blog post about her doctoral experience.
 Read her full post here.